-I set the letter on the first letter and drew an outline in heavy pencil around it.
+I set the letter on the first card stock and drew an outline in pencil around it.

-TIP: The thing to remember when cutting out paper which you are going to place on letters is to lay the letters backward.
+TIP: The thing to remember when cutting out the paper that you are going to place on letters is to lay the letters backward.

-Here’s the finished project on the mantle.
+Here’s the finished project on the mantel.
 Pretty cute, uh?